 When evaluating options, consider:

 Avoid hype-driven solutions that rely on viral momentum rather than a structured biological rationale.
-And if symptoms persist, worsen, or feel “off,” don’t self-manage indefinitely — medical evaluation matters when symptoms change.
+And if symptoms persist, worsen, or feel "off," don't self-manage indefinitely — medical evaluation matters when symptoms change.
+Our article on natural prostate support vs miracle cures explains what to watch for.

 There is currently no strong clinical evidence that garlic alone reduces prostate size.
 It may provide general antioxidant benefits but does not directly address hormonal drivers commonly discussed in BPH.